New to online teaching? The pros and cons of e-learning can be a little unclear at first.

 Now, vast libraries of lesson plans, discussion topics, assessments and quizzes, made and shared by fellow teachers, are instantly downloadable for free on edutech software.

 ⭐ Want a piece of that time-saving pie?
-We’ve got two great templates that you can use on AhaSlides for free!
+We’ve got a great free template below.

 12. Organised Analytics

 Stop us if you’ve heard this one before: exams are far from the best way to assess your students’ performances.

 Consistent assessment throughout the year is more effective and highly preferred by most students to a one-off, stress-loaded examination at the end.